 A pet can provide a variety of health benefits, including reduced blood pressure, cholesterol, and loneliness to boost exercise and socialization opportunities.
 Studies show that a robot pet can also have the same health benefits.
 Robotic pets are artificially intelligent machines, made like an animal commonly kept as a pet.

 Researchers at Auckland University, New Zealand, found a robot companion could offer benefit to older adults like living animals, especially in improving the mental well-being and living standards.

 Although most people see robots as cold, unfeeling machines, more and more people use robots for companionship and therapy.
 Since their early days in the 1990s, robotic pets have become more popular, and some recent models are more sophisticated than their predecessors, in terms of design and AI capabilities.

-In this post, we have listed the top 5 pet therapy robots available in the market.
+In this post, we have listed the top 5 pet therapy robots you should know.

 Tombot is a pet therapy robot and the most realistic robotic animal in the world, created to help patients, seniors, people diagnosed with dementia, and animal lovers who can’t have a live pet.
 It can emulate the appearance of a live puppy and offer the kind of unconditional love a dog can give — the golden labrador retrievers barks, wags, and responses to touch, providing emotional support.

 Tombot Puppy’s newest design is a prototype named Jennie.
 The line of Jennie robots is expected to be available for purchase on May 2020 and will cost $450, per Tombot’s Kickstarter page.

 Paro is a famous responsive, animal-inspired robot from Japan’s AIST that looks like a white-eyed baby harp seal.
 This advanced interactive robot provides stress-relieving aid as a form of animal therapy.
 Paro has five types of sensors: tactile, light, hearing, temperature, and posture sensors with which to perceive people and their environment.